 The ugliest part of our trip was the 11 hour flight from Los Angeles to Santiago, Chile.
 Even though I had a window seat, I was unable to sleep during the overnight flight from Los Angeles to Santiago.
 When I arrived the next day at 5:20 AM, all I wanted to do was sleep for a few hours.
 Fortunately, my friend, Peter, arrived in Santiago one day before I did so I didn't have to wait until 3 PM to check into our hotel room.
 Despite the torturous long flight, we have decided to revisit Chile next year in December for the 2020 solar eclipse, which will take place on December 14 in Villarrica, a small city in southern Chile located on the western shore of Villarrica Lake, 464 miles south of Santiago and close to the Villarrica Volcano.

 In order to prepare for this trip, I have decided to enroll in a beginning conversational Spanish class at Diablo Valley College.
-The class meets on Tuesdays from 6:45 PM to 9:55 PM starting on August 27, 2019.
 If I like the class, I'll take more conversational Spanish classes next year.
 Looking back, I wish I had taken Spanish in high school and college instead of French, but back then, I never imagined I would end up living in California.

-After the 2020 eclipse, I'll wait until April 2024 before seeing my next eclipse.
-The 2024 eclipse will take place in Muncie, Indiana, which is very close to the town where I grew up.
+The next U.S. eclipse will take place in April 2024 in Muncie, Indiana, which is very close to the town where I grew up.
 For the second time in seven years, the US will be visited by a total eclipse that covers a large swathe of the nation.
 This one will also include Mexico -- where the weather is likely to be finest -- and Canada, where there is a much higher likelihood of cloud cover.
 Key cities in the path of totality include Dallas, TX and Montreal, Canada, with Niagara Falls also within the stripe of darkness.
 With Easter early (March 31, 2024), the eclipse will provide a great opportunity for families with school-aged children to see an eclipse.